Our Response to Recent Coverage of Structured Settlement Transfers

 Courts alone decide whether an individual can sell their structured settlement payments.

 In every state, a judge must independently review, approve, and order all sales of structured settlement payments.
 The court must find, on the record, that a sale is in the client’s best interest.
-We cannot and will not complete a transaction unless a court directly orders it.
+We cannot and will not complete a transaction unless directed by a court order.

-As part of this process, the judge can ask questions of the client, request additional documentation, involve family members or advisors, and deny the sale outright if they believe it is not in the client’s best interest.
+As part of this assessment, the judge may ask questions of the client, request additional documents, involve family members or advisors, and deny the sale outright if they believe it is not in the client’s best interest.

 We are not aware of any other consumer financial transaction—not mortgages, not credit cards, not personal loans—that provides for this type of independent judicial approval to protect clients.